python/cpython/Doc/library/itertools.rst

       >>> list(map(pow, range(10), repeat(2)))
       [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

 .. function:: starmap(function, iterable)

-   Make an iterator that computes the function using arguments obtained from the iterable.
-Used instead of :func:`map` when argument parameters are already grouped in tuples from a single iterable (when the data has been "pre-zipped").
+   Make an iterator that computes the *function* using arguments obtained from the *iterable*.
+Used instead of :func:`map` when argument parameters have already been "pre-zipped" into tuples.

    The difference between :func:`map` and :func:`starmap` parallels the distinction between ``function(a,b)`` and ``function(*c)``.
 Roughly